All-electrical scheme for valley polarization in graphene

-{\it Summary and Conclusion.--} We have proposed an all-electrical setup to achieve valley polarization in graphene.
-In this configuration, a graphene sheet is connected to normal metal electrodes on either side, with each metal featuring two terminals.
-When a bias is applied at one terminal while the remaining three are grounded, valley polarization emerges if the Fermi wave vector in the normal metal exceeds half the separation between the \( K \) and \( K' \) valleys in graphene.
-In several commonly used metals such as gold and silver, the Fermi wave vector is approximately \(1.2~\text{\AA}^{-1}\)~\cite{Ashcroft}, which is significantly larger than half the valley separation in graphene (\(\sim 0.85~\text{\AA}^{-1}\)).
-This makes our proposal experimentally viable.
+{\it Discussion and Conclusion.--} We proposed an all-electrical scheme for achieving valley polarization in graphene, where a graphene sheet is contacted by normal metal electrodes on both sides.
+When a bias is applied at one terminal and the others are grounded, valley polarization arises if the Fermi wavevector in the metal exceeds half the separation between the \( K \) and \( K' \) valleys in graphene.

-We examined the dependence of valley polarization on the geometric parameters of the system.
-Our results show that both the conductance through graphene and the valley polarization increase with the width of the graphene sheet.
-In contrast, increasing the length of the graphene sheet causes the conductance to first decrease and then exhibit oscillatory behavior due to Fabry-Pérot interference, while the valley polarization efficiency decreases due to enhanced inter-valley mixing.

-Furthermore, we studied the impact of on-site disorder in the graphene region.
-We find that increasing the disorder strength enhances conductance near the Dirac point, attributed to an increase in the density of states.
-However, disorder simultaneously suppresses valley polarization due to intervalley scattering, which mixes states from the two valleys and reduces polarization efficiency.